MLS Cup: Departing Martino, Almiron have eyes on the prize as Atlanta prepare for phase two

 For Atlanta, though, this was always the plan.

-There was no expectation that they would follow Portland, their next opponents, in relying on South American stars Diego Valeri and Diego Chara season after season.
+There was no expectation that they would follow Portland, its next opponent, in relying on South American stars Diego Valeri and Diego Chara season after season.

 Atlanta spent big in relative terms on players whose potential was never likely to be achieved within MLS, with a balance seemingly found where the Five Stripes can enjoy success and then send the likes of Almiron on their way to Europe at a profit.
 The Paraguay international, signed for $8million, has an asking price set at around $25m.